Service-Design-Studio/1d-final-project-summer-2024-sds-2024-team-12/README.md

 Then I should see the pop up disappear

 Sad scenario 4: User wants to remove widget
-Given I am on the Pay and Transfer page on the DBS Digibank app When I press the delete button
+Given I am on the home page on the DBS Digibank app When I press the delete button
 Then I should see my widget being deleted